hasancse91/weather-app-android-mvp-architecture/README.md

 MVP Architecture is one of the most popular architecture to develop a maintanable and managable codebase.
 We are developing a sample `Weater Forecast` Android App with `MVP Architecture` using `Kotlin` language and `Retrofit` network calling library.

+ For simplicity, in this project I don't use any dependency injection framework.
+With the same project concept there is [another repository](https://github.com/hasancse91/weather-app-android-mvp-dagger) where I implemented `Dagger 2 dependency injection library`.
+You can check that repository after this one.

 **There is another repository for the same project in `MVVM Architecture.` Check MVVM repository [from here](https://github.com/hasancse91/weather-app-android-mvvm).**

 <img src="https://raw.githubusercontent.com/hasancse91/weather-app-android-mvp-architecture/master/data/screenshot_1.png" width="250" height="444" />